Vijaya Bank: Amalgamation

 On 17 September 2018, the Finance Ministry of the Government of India proposed to amalgamate 3 state run banks, viz.
 Vijaya Bank, Bank of Baroda and Dena Bank into a single bank as an effort to consolidate the country's banking system.
 The amalgamated bank was set to become the third biggest bank in India with a total business of more than ₹1482000000000.
 The boards of the three banks are to meet to consider the proposal.
 The agenda behind the amalgamation of the banks was to lower Non-performing assets.
 The Gross NPA OF the Bank of Baroda, Vijaya Bank and Dena Bank is 12.4%, 6.9% and 22% respectively.

 The merger was approved by the Union Cabinet and the boards of the banks on 2 January 2019.
 Under the terms of the merger, Dena Bank and Vijaya Bank shareholders received 110 and 402 equity shares of the Bank of Baroda, respectively, of face value ₹2 for every 1,000 shares they held.
 The merger is effective from 1 April 2019.
 Vijaya Bank that has merged with Bank of Baroda has built a museum that dedicated to its history.

 Business operations

-The bank's total business is over ₹2,29,000 crore comprising deposits of ₹1,33,012 crore and advances of ₹96,821 crore as at 31 March 2017.
+The bank's total business was over ₹2,29,000 crore comprising deposits of ₹1,33,012 crore and advances of ₹96,821 crore as at 31 March 2017.
 Basically being a retail bank, its topline growth owes quite a lot to the retail segments.
 Retail advances of the bank constitute 30% of the gross credit.

-As on 31 March 2017, the bank had a wide branch network of 2031 branches.
-The bank has 2001 ATMs as on 31 March 2017.
+As of 31 March 2017, the bank had a wide branch network of 2031 branches.
+The bank had 2001 ATMs as of 31 March 2017.
 Vijaya Bank provides access to over 2.21 lakh ATMs connected under National Financial Switch across the country.